 and load_data()

-functions respectively, and constructs a dataframe in which it includes the predicted adjclose along with true future adjclose, as well as calculating buy and sell profit, we'll see it in action in a moment:
+functions respectively, and constructs a dataframe that includes the predicted adjclose along with true future adjclose, as well as calculating buy and sell profit.
+We'll see it in action in a moment:

 def get_final_df(model, data):